-The simple answer is that no, granite as a natural porous stone will not burn, Because it began as a liquid magma deep within the Earth, and over millions of years is cooled and compressed, it has a natural resistance to heat damage.
+The simple answer is no, granite as a natural porous stone will not burn.
+Because it began as a liquid magma deep within the Earth, and over millions of years is cooled and compressed, it has a natural resistance to heat damage.

 Unlike other natural or synthetic products that require trivets to avoid marring their surface from hot pots and pans, heat does not damage these counters.
-Pots and pans heated to 900 degrees will not scorch its lustrous finish, and even a direct flame applied to its surface will not leave burnt or scarred marks.
+Pots and pans heated to nine hundred degrees will not scorch their lustrous finish, and even a direct flame applied to its surface will not leave burnt or scarred marks.

 Epoxy Resin Sealants